The Paradigm

 A crucial observation is that the tie breaking rule itself doesn't have to be in consensus.
 The situation where miners "split" to mine over different blocks is unavoidable.
 For example, in the situation depicted in the illustration above, there will plausibly be some nodes that heard of first and other nodes that heard of first.
 It is impossible to avoid these situations.
 The chain rule provides us with a consensus of the winner after the tie has been broken.
 But who shall this winner be?
 That's anybody's game.

 Note that this also means that tie-breaking rules cannot be enforced.
-There is no way to force a miner to mine over block when they "should have" mined over block .
+There is no way to force a miner to mine over block when they "should have" mined over block , as they could always claim the block never reached them.
 The best we can do is suggest a tie-breaking rule that is aligned with the miners' incentives.

-The block chain paradigm translate a given chain selection rule to the following protocol:
+The block chain paradigm translates a chain selection rule to the following protocol:

 Miners mine above the selected tip